FotiadisM/service-template/README.md

 ## TODO

-- [ ] Make sure return bodies for panics, errors is all okay
+- [x] Make sure return bodies for panics, errors is all okay
 - [ ] Improve configuration of packages
 - [ ] Testing infrastructure
   - [x] Spawn test DB with Testcontainers
+  - [x] Every test gets a fresh DB
-  - [ ] Create test utility func in `test/` for creating server, applying migraiton, fresh DB for every test etc.
+  - [ ] Create more test utility func in `test/`.
+  - [ ] Integrate snapshot testing
+- [ ] Test for all packages
 - [ ] Create github actions for validating code gen. (Need to solve: How do we handle depandabot's PRs?)
+- [ ] Create efficient Dockerfile
 - [ ] Finilaize project
   - [ ] Create new service
   - [ ] Update README
   - [ ] Update documentation on packages.

+## Optional TODO

+- [ ] Integrate some kubernetes development tool